sass/node-sass/docs/api-doc.md

 * 4: legacy string exceptions ( `throw const char*` or `std::string` )
 * 5: Some other unknown exception

-Although for the API consumer, error codes do not offer much value except indicating whether *any* error occurred during the compilation, it helps debugging the libsass internal code paths.
+Although for the API consumer, error codes do not offer much value except indicating whether *any* error occurred during the compilation, it helps debugging the LibSass internal code paths.

 ## Real-World Implementations

-The proof is in the pudding, so we have highlighted a few implementations that should be on par with the latest libsass interface version.
+The proof is in the pudding, so we have highlighted a few implementations that should be on par with the latest LibSass interface version.
 Some of them may not have all features implemented!

 1. [Perl Example](https://github.com/sass/perl-libsass/blob/master/lib/CSS/Sass.xs)
 2. [Go Example](http://godoc.org/github.com/wellington/go-libsass#example-Context-Compile)